GSA/cio.gov-redo/_posts/2021-07-22-enterprise-infrastructure-solutions.md

 The purpose of the mapping spreadsheet is to help enable traceability on the costs associated with EIS-related products and services and consistent categorization of technology spending.

-Additional EIS resources can be found on the <a href="https://www.gsa.gov/technology/technology-purchasing-programs/telecommunications-and-network-services/enterprise-infrastructure-solutions/enterprise-infrastructure-solutions-resources">GSA Enterprise Infrastructure Solutions webpage</a>.
+Additional EIS resources can be found on the GSA Enterprise Infrastructure Solutions webpage.